Tankenstein/gotta/README.md

 Gotta should whine when you leave something not done for a while.

-A special version of `gotta need` for when you're running it from .bashrc, aka when you want it to show anytime you log onto terminal.
+A special version of `gotta what` for when you're running it from .bashrc, aka when you want it to show anytime you log onto terminal.

 If you have any more fun ideas, send them my way or make a pull request.